 - Fry in butter.
 Definitely don't swap out the butter for oil.
 The butter gives a beautifully nutty note as it browns and you won't achieve that extra layer of flavour with oil.

-Baguette, brioche or challah are the more popular breads to use.
+Baguette, brioche or challah are the more popular bread to use.
 They have plenty of flavour and can carry the custard well.
-I wouldn't recommend a soft white bread as it'll lack the same flavour and will soak up the custard making it soggy and will possibly fall apart.
+I wouldn't recommend soft white bread unless is stale (traditionally what French Toast is made from) as it will soak up the custard too much making it soggy and will possibly fall apart.

 The bread you used was probably not ‘old’ enough.
-By this I mean it’s best to use a stale bread as it means that it’s dried out.
-Then when you soak the bread it won’t fall apart when you come to transfer it to the baking dish.
+By this I mean it’s best to use stale bread as it means that it’s dried out.
+Then, when you soak the bread it won’t fall apart when you come to transfer it to the baking dish.

 If your bread is too soft then lightly toast your slices as a cheats way of drying it out.